dstreev/hadoop-cli/README.md

 The contents could be any set of valid commands that you would use in the cli.
 For example:

-	connect hdfs://m1.hdp.local:8020
 	cd user/dstreev

-Obviously, the first command should be to connect.

 ### Enhanced Directory Listing (lsp)

 Like 'ls', you can fetch many details about a file.
 But with this, you can also add information about the file that includes: